jaspector

 A permit is needed for new construction and for covered additions or misc work such as garages, carports, utility buildings, decks, roofing, and commercial work.

+Not all construction work requires a permit in unincorporated Alleghany County, NC.
 The following work is generally exempt: Decks and utility buildings under 200 square feet are implied to be below the county permit threshold; State-owned buildings are exempt from city and county permits under NC law; Owner-exempt structures may still need county review, but the owner can claim the NC general contractor exemption if the statutory affidavit requirements are met.
+When in doubt, confirm with the local building department before starting work.